PA-VAD: Diffusion-Based Pseudo-Only Video Anomaly Detection via Domain-Aligned Memory Updates: Introduction

-We conduct extensive experiments on multiple benchmarks, showing that our approach not only outperforms state-of-the-arts UVAD baselines but also surpasses competitive methods that rely on real abnormal videos, while dramatically reducing data collection costs.
+We conduct extensive experiments on multiple benchmarks, showing that our approach outperforms state-of-the-art UVAD baselines and can surpass strong methods that rely on real abnormal videos, while substantially reducing data collection costs and improving open-set generalization to unseen anomalies.

-\begin{itemize} \item We propose a generation-driven VAD framework that trains without real abnormal videos while evaluating under standard weakly supervised splits, substantially reducing data collection costs. \item We propose the Class-Aware Pseudo-Anomaly Generator (CA-PAG), a video diffusion–based pseudo-anomaly generator that attains high-fidelity abnormal videos through CLIP-guided initial image selection and VLM-driven prompt refinement. \item We propose the Domain-Aligned Regularized Module (DARM), an adaptive memory module that exploits the diversity of synthesized anomalies and corrects the large-magnitude bias characteristic of generated videos via domain adaptation and usage-aware updates. \item Through comprehensive experiments on multiple datasets, we demonstrate state-of-the-art results against UVAD methods and show that our approach can surpass strong methods that depend on real abnormal videos. \end{itemize}
+\begin{itemize} \item We propose a generation-driven VAD framework that trains without real abnormal videos while evaluating under standard weakly supervised splits, substantially reducing data collection costs. \item We propose the Class-Aware Pseudo-Anomaly Generator (CA-PAG), a video diffusion–based pseudo-anomaly generator that attains high-fidelity abnormal videos through CLIP-guided initial image selection and VLM-driven prompt refinement. \item We propose the Domain-Aligned Regularized Module (DARM), an adaptive memory module that mitigates the pseudo-induced large-magnitude bias via domain alignment and usage-aware updates, enabling stable MIL training with synthesized anomalies. \item Through comprehensive experiments on multiple datasets, we demonstrate state-of-the-art results against UVAD methods and show that our approach can surpass strong methods that depend on real abnormal videos. \end{itemize}